MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

 `/events/[]/{name, category}/?`

-These are a few examples of of *valid* array tuple paths:
+These are a few examples of *valid* array tuple paths:

 ```
     “includedPaths”:[